 All the group class recordings are available until 3/31/2024

 Attend Open Houses (dates are listed above)

-① If you are interested in registering for the group classes, please fill out the registration form.
+① If you are interested in joining the group class, please fill out the registration form.
 You can click the registration button below, which will take you to the registration form.

 ② After we check your registration form, we will send you an invoice from PayPal.
 Please make a payment within a week.
 You will receive an invoice from an email address: email@example.com